Genital Herpes (cont.)

 Treatment with medication is effective in shortening the initial outbreak of the infection, lowers the chance that the infection will come back, and makes any later outbreaks less severe.

-There are similar antiviral drugs available for the treatment of genital herpes infection, These antiviral medications vary in cost and how often they should be taken.
-All should be taken for 7-10 days.
+- There are similar antiviral drugs available for the treatment of genital herpes infection, These antiviral medications vary in cost and how often they should be taken.
+All should be taken for 7 to 10 days.
 The patient's doctor may extend the course of therapy if ulcers have not healed in 10 days.
 Examples of these antiviral medications include:

 Must Read Articles Related to Genital Herpes